 Heart failure may be the consequence of several etiologies, including ischemic heart disease, cardiomyopathy, congenital heart defects, or rejection of a heart transplant.
 The reduction of cardiac output is severe when systemic circulation cannot meet the body's needs under minimal exertion.
-Heart transplantation improves quality of life (QOL) and has survival rates at one, three, and five years of about 91%, 85%, and 78%, respectively.3 The number of candidates for transplants exceeds the supply of donor organs; thus, the interest in the development of mechanical devices.
+Heart transplantation improves quality of life and had a reported survival rate of nearly 92% or transplants performed in 2022.3 The number of candidates for transplants exceeds the supply of donor organs; thus the interest in the development of mechanical devices.